-The course is based on weekly lectures (3 academic hours) and mandatory reading of the course's handbook.
+The course is based on weekly lectures (2 academic hours) and mandatory reading of the course's handbook.
 In addition, every unit (e.g., language, memory, attention) will be accompanied by a short assignment (few multiple answers questions).
-The submission of these assignments is mandatory and it is a part of the course's grade, but the assignments themselves will not be graded.
+The submission of these assignments is mandatory and it is a part of the course's grade.

 The grade is determined by a final exam and assignment submission.